Worthington Historic District

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Veterans Fountain (within shouting distance of this marker); James Kilbourne / Worthington Hotel (within shouting distance of this marker); Saint John's Church of Worthington and Parts Adjacent / Church and Graveyard (about 300 feet away, measured in a direct line); The Bicentennial Oak (about 400 feet away); Eclectic Medical College (about 500 feet away); The Founding of Worthington / Worthington, A Planned Community (about 600 feet away); Worthington Masonic Museum (about 600 feet away); Orange Johnson House (approx. 0.4 miles away).
 Touch for a list and map of all markers in Worthington.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on April 26, 2016, by Rev. Ronald Irick of West Liberty, Ohio.
-This page has been viewed 172 times since then and 9 times this year.
+It was originally submitted on April 26, 2016, by Rev. Ronald Irick of West Liberty, Ohio.
+This page has been viewed 196 times since then and 2 times this year.
 Photos: 1, 2, 3, 4. submitted on April 26, 2016, by Rev. Ronald Irick of West Liberty, Ohio. • Bill Pfingsten was the editor who published this page.